Hixie/isd/servers/src/dynasties-server/README.md

 Response:

- * A number that is the user's globally unique dynasty ID.
+ * A number that is the user's globally unique dynasty ID (uint64).
- * Count of system servers
+ * Count of system servers (uint64).
- * URL for each system server
+ * URL for each system server.

 ### `get-star-name`